Clarence Seedorf: Botafogo

 On 30 June 2012, Seedorf signed a two-year contract with Brazilian club Botafogo.
 The veteran midfielder made his debut with the club on 22 July against Grêmio.
 On 5 August, Seedorf scored his first goal for Botafogo, curling in a free kick against Atlético Goianiense.
 On 5 September, Seedorf scored two goals and made an assist against Cruzeiro, helping Botafogo to a 3–1 victory.
 On 3 February 2013, for the first time on his career, Seedorf scored a hat-trick against Macaé, his first game as a starter that year.
-Before that game, Seedorf played the second half against Fluminense and made a good assist to Bolívar, who scored the match's equalizer.
+Before that game, Seedorf played the second half against Fluminense and made an assist to Bolívar, who scored the match's equalizer.

 On 10 March 2013, Seedorf won his first title with Botafogo: the 2013 Taça Guanabara, the first round of 2013 Campeonato Carioca.
 On 5 May, he won the second round of 2013 Campeonato Carioca – 2013 Taça Rio – against Fluminense.
 That is also the day of his first official title for Botafogo, the 2013 Campeonato Carioca, as the team won both rounds and no final match was needed.
 On 6 June, Seedorf scored his 100th goal in domestic league play: 11 with Ajax, 3 with Sampdoria, 15 with Real Madrid, 8 with Inter, 47 with Milan and 16 with Botafogo.
 On 14 January 2014, Seedorf announced his retirement from professional football.
 He announced that he is ending his playing career to take up the manager position at Milan following the sacking of Massimiliano Allegri.